akueisara/software-reliability-and-testing-hw/README.md

 # Software-Reliability-and-Testing-HW
-The homework for the course Software Reliability and Testing in NTHU
+Homework for the course Software Reliability and Testing in NTHU